pastagang/pastagang/fundraising/readme.md

 This is a non-exhaustive list of some of the payments it has done.
 If you ever make a payment on behalf of pastagang, feel free to add it to this list by [editing this page](https://github.com/pastagang/pastagang/edit/main/fundraising/readme.md).

-- £? from Noughty Fingers, donated to Hydra?
+- £? from Noughty Fingers, donated to [Hydra](https://opencollective.com/hydra-synth)
-- £? from Sheffield Algorave, donated to ???
+- £150 from Sheffield Algorave, invoice sent for a donation to [Flok](https://ko-fi.com/munshkr)
 - £? from London Algorave, donated to ???